blade-sensei/learning/writing/git-clean.md

 ![](https://i.imgur.com/OG5Jlgb.png)

-Have you already encoutered the same git history ?
+Have you already encountered the same git history ?
 Maybe not really if you work alone or work on small project/team, BUT i have already face this situation on standard projects (>10 members).

 **The problem** here is not to GET many branches, this is a normal situation but the problem is **THE WAY** we **manage** these branches.